srImathE satakOpAya nama:

 - gyAna anudhaya (no knowledge at all) – dhEhAthma abhimAnam – considering body as the soul.
 This means, there is no knowledge about jIvAthmA and considering the body itself as everything.

-- anyathA gyAnam – dhEvathAnthara sEshathvam – considering oneself as servitor of other dhEvathAs such as brahmA, rudhran, indhran, etc.
+- anyathA gyAnam – dhEvathAnthara sEshathvam – considering oneself as servitor of other dhEvathAs such as brahmA, rudhran, indhran et al.

-- viparIdha gyAnam – svAthathriyam (considering oneself as independant) and svabhOgyam (considering oneself as the enjoyer) like kEvalan (one who desires kaivalya mOksham).
+- viparIdha gyAnam – svAthanthriyam (considering oneself as independant) and svabhOgyam (considering oneself as the enjoyer) like kEvalan (one who desires kaivalya mOksham).

-- madhinalam – some explains this as gyAnam and bhakthi.
+- madhinalam – some explain this as gyAnam and bhakthi.
 But bhattar explains this as gyAnam enriched with bhakthi (gyAnam matured as bhakthi).
 This bhakthi was blessed by bhagavAn himself and it induces kainkaryam to bhagavAn.
-When some ask embAr if AzhwAr was a prapanna or bhakthi yOga nishta?
-He replies “AzhwAr is a prapanna; but performs bhakthi to spend his time in this world”.
+When some ask embAr if AzhwAr was a prapanna or bhakthi yOga nishta, he replies “AzhwAr is a prapanna; but performs bhakthi to spend his time in this world”.

-- aruLinan – Being blessed by bhagavAn unconditionally, he considers himself as asath (insentient) before being blessed.
+- aruLinan – Being blessed by bhagavAn unconditionally, AzhwAr considers himself as asath (insentient) before being blessed.

-- adhipathi – Though there are some similarities, he is completely greater than them.
+- adhipathi – Though there are some similarities, he is completely greater than they.

 - thozhudhu – engaging in the devotional activity which is natural for the jIvAthmA considering the time lost in this samsAram since time immemorial.